 Although it is difficult to believe until you try it, the only trick is whipping the mixture in a food processor or blender.
 This recipe is an autumnal twist on my Egg and Dairy-Free Strawberry Mousse.

 I offer some servings suggestions for this pudding below, but I usually prefer just eating it by the spoonful in front of the TV!

 I recommend buying gelatin from reputable companies that source from grass-fed animals only.

 Some of the brands that I like are:

 Before we get to the recipe, here are some notes about it:

 1. I (Adrienne) highly recommend NuNaturals stevia extract - for purity and taste.

-2. Also, I tried making this this morning and it tastes great!
+2. Also, I tried making it this morning and it tastes great!
 If you make it in a high speed blender (like a Vitamix), on high power, then it will make it waaay too smooth and you will have to let it gel up again.
-So either try only in a regular blender, or don't blend it on high :-).
+So either try only in a regular blender or don't blend it on high :-).